grafnu/daq-1/docs/test_lab.md

 Configuring the test lab switch requires a few separate pieces of setup:
 1. The [FAUCET Vendor-Specific Documentation](https://docs.faucet.nz/en/latest/vendors/index.html)
-for the specific switch used in any setup, including the necessary OpenFlow controller configuration.
-This defines which port is used for the control plane uplink to the controller.
+for the specific switch used in any setup, including the necessary OpenFlow controller configuration (such as the port used for the control plane uplink).
 2. System configuration of the controller host.
 See `misc/system_phy.conf` for an example configuration for an external physical switch.
 Key entries are:
     * `ext_dpid`: Data plane ID for the connected physical switch.